0x4447/0x4447-article-how-to-think-about-the-AWS-infrastructure/README.md

 ## For Hire 👨‍💻

 If you'd like me to help you, I'm available for hire.
-Contact me at jobs@gatti.pl.
+Contact me at job@gatti.pl.

 ## Where to follow